Edward J. Balistreri

 Economy.
 The model code can be found in the archive ham_dist.zip, and the

-preproduction working paper is here.
+preproduction working paper is available at this link.

 - Ren, Xiaolin, Peter Lawrence, Matthias Weitzel, Brian

 O'Neill, Sam Levis, Prasanth Meiyappan, Edward J. Balistreri, and Mike Dalton

 (2016) 'Avoided economic impacts of climate change on agriculture:

 integrating a Land Surface Model (CLM) with an Economic Model

 - Sue Wing, Ian and Edward J. Balistreri (forthcoming) Computable General Equilibrium Models for Economic Policy Evaluation and Economic Consequence Analysis, Oxford University Press: Handbook on Computational Economics and Finance.

 - Balistreri, Edward J., Jesper Jensen, and David G. Tarr (2015) 'What Determines Whether Preferential Liberalization of Barriers against Foreign Investors in Services are Beneficial or Immizerising?: Application to the case of Kenya,' Economics: The Open-Access, Open-Assessment E-Journal , vol. 9, No. 2015-42, DOI: 10.5018/economics-ejournal.ja.2015-42.

 - Balistreri, Edward J., David G. Tarr, and Hidemichi